 Some merchants might be willing to buy certain items from your excess inventory.
 Look for a conversation option mentioning it.

-This is beta quality software and as such prone to crashes.
-There might also be places in some locations you can’t get back from, so make sure to keep several savegames and rotate them.
-A recommended setup is to have one savegame whenever you are in a town, one whenever you enter a new dungeon, and a third one to save throughout the dungeon.
+This game has many moving parts and isn’t guaranteed to be bug free.
+To avoid losing a significant amount of game progress, we recommend you keep several savegames and rotate them.
+A flexible setup is to have one savegame whenever you are in a town, one whenever you enter a new dungeon, and a third one to save throughout the dungeon.

 Due to this mod having been in development for nearly two decades, it’s easily possible that some credits are incomplete.
 Let us know of any corrections or additions through comments at www.korax-heritage.com.